author

 About the author

-Paul Bousfield, born in 1880, was a British physician and medical writer.
-Sources connected with his books describe him as a physician to the London Neurological Clinic, a former demonstrator of morbid anatomy at St. George’s Hospital, and a medical officer to the American Women’s Hospital for Officers.
+Born in 1880, Paul Bousfield was a British physician who specialized in nervous diseases.
+Contemporary editions of his books describe him as physician to the London Neurological Clinic, a former demonstrator of morbid anatomy at St. George’s Hospital, and a former medical officer to the American Women’s Hospital for Officers.